library(liver)

 10.3 Measuring the Quality of a Regression Model

-A smaller RSE indicates more accurate predictions.
-For our simple linear regression model using the marketing dataset, the RSE is:
+A smaller RSE indicates that, on average, the model’s predictions lie closer to the observed values.
+For the simple linear regression model fitted to the marketing dataset, the RSE is computed as follows:

 rse_value = sqrt(sum(simple_reg$residuals^2) / summary(simple_reg)$df[2])